cevdetkilickeser/cevdetkilickeser/README.md

 👋 Hello, I'm Cevdet!

 Welcome to my GitHub profile!
 I am a passionate mobile app developer with a junior level in Kotlin for Android.
 Last year I entered the world of technology and found my interest for coding and creating innovative solutions.
 I wake up every day to code a little more and take myself one step further.
-Some nights I can't sleep because of this :)